Concave majorant of stochastic processes and Burgers turbulence: Fluid in vanishing viscosity

-In conclusion, in order to obtain a complete description of the fluid at time $t$, our aim is to study $\mathbf{E}_{\psi+f}^+$, if $\psi$ is the realisation of a L\'evy process and $f$ is the smooth drift $f(a)=-\frac{a^2}{2t}$ in the case of Burgers equation.
-What happens when time goes to $\infty$?
-The following result yields a form of continuity for $t\to \mathbf{E}^+_{\psi_{t}}$.
+In conclusion, in order to obtain a complete description of the fluid whose initial velocity is a L\'evy noise, our aim is to study $\mathbf{E}_{\psi+f}^+$, if $\psi$ is the realisation of a L\'evy process and $f$ is the smooth drift $f(a)=-\frac{a^2}{2t}$.
+We conduct the study for general smooth $f$, and we will consider the special case $f(a)=-\frac{a^2}{2t}$ in Section~\ref{sec:burgers-results}.